 Rat's Teeth Marks

-Scratching
+Scratching and movement

 Rub Marks